amol004/DeepFER-Facial-Emotion-Recognition-Using-Deep-Learning/README.md

 ## 🚀 Future Improvements

 * Apply data augmentation techniques
-* Use transfer learning models such as VGG16 or ResNet
+* Used transfer learning models such as ResNet
 * Implement real-time emotion detection using webcam
 * Improve accuracy using a larger dataset